If a toenail is already ingrown, a person should avoid cutting it at home, as this can make it worse or cause infections.

 An ingrown toenail develops when the edge of a toenail, usually on the big toe, grows into the skin.
 Ingrown toenails can be very painful.

 Although the internet offers plenty of advice for cutting out ingrown toenails, doing so at home can make the problem worse and increase the risk of infection.
+Cutting a toenail before it grows into the skin can prevent it from becoming ingrown.

 In this article, we look at the safety considerations of cutting an ingrown nail at home, physician care, and how people can cut their toenails to avoid ingrowing.